SAP-samples/teched2025-IN162/exercises/ex6/README.md

    ![Pic 21-2](./images/ex61-5.png)
    <br><br>

-## Exercise 6.2 - Go through pre-build Joule Skill to trigger the generation of key talking points for customer meeting
+## Exercise 6.2 - Go through pre-built Joule Skill to trigger the generation of key talking points for customer meeting (Optional)

-**You need not build any of the artifacts in this exercise Joule Skill is provided pre-build to generate the summarized report.**

-1. You can access the pre-build Joule skill on this system
+1. You can access the pre-built Joule skill on this system
 	1. https://in162-ntn259xc.eu10.build.cloud.sap/
 	2. Moderators will provide you the credentials
 2. Understand Action details for Joule Skill in SAP Build Process Automation